 ME, THE MAFIA, AND THE EL REY

 The last time I was at the El Rey was the year before I was drafted.
-I remember it specifically.
+Several years had gone by and Uncle Sam was breathing more and more down my neck.
+I remember my visit specifically.
 It was May 1st, the day after the final weekend in April, 1961.
-I had gone to Las Vegas for the SCCA road races at McCarran Field staying in comped rooms at the Freemont Hotel under invite of a really good friend of mine in those days, master Ferrari and Maserati mechanic Joe Landaker, now deceased.
-When the race weekend was over I took in Hoover Dam then drove down to Searchlight thinking I might take in a little gambling and maybe even partake in a few extra curricular activities on the side.
+I had gone to Las Vegas for the SCCA road races at McCarran Field staying in comped rooms at the Freemont Hotel under invite of a really good friend of mine in those days, Joe Landaker, now deceased, but then the country's top Ferrari and Maserati race car mechanic.
+When the race weekend was over I bid my adieu to Joe, took in Hoover Dam, then drove down to Searchlight thinking I might take in a little gambling and maybe even partake in a few extra curricular activities on the side.
 Nine months later, on January 22, 1962, a few months before I was drafted, the El Rey Club burned to the ground, destroyed by a raging fire, leaving nothing but a tangled mess of former gambling machines, melted coins, burnt up paper money, heat shattered liquor bottles, and one time wooden framing turned to charcoal.

 Navigating through the casino the day I was there in 1961, in an attempt to find a lucky machine, I bumped into the club's owner Willie Martello and introduced myself.
 He told me he remembered well the day my "mom" and I was there, turning to friend with him saying, "She pulled a fuckin' .45 out of her purse and pointed it at one of Daisy Mae's girls.
 I thought she was going to blow the shit out of her, the place, and everybody in it," my stepmother's pistol having somehow mysteriously morphed from a .25, which is barely even a gun, to being a .45, which is like a small cannon at close range.
 We talked a few minutes, shook hands, and jokingly as he walked away he asked if I was carrying any kind of a firearm.
 When I told him no he said as far as he was concerned it was all in the past, no harm, no foul.
 As soon as Martello left and I sat down to try and win a fortune than some heavyweight stepped up showing me he had a pistol shoved in his belt and wanting to know what my connection was with Martello, saying we seemed awful of chummy for a guy just passing through.
 After a brief explanation the man left.
 Within a few minutes he was back, and calling him by his mob name told me that Johnny Roselli, who I knew through my stepmother and who happened to be a big time major mover in the mob in Las Vegas, wanted to talk with me on the phone.
 Using a pay phone from a bank of pay phones in some dark hall in the back Roselli, who I had seen in Vegas only a few days before, asked the same thing as the man, although wanting a clarification if I was using his name, i.e., Roselli's, in any fashion in any dealings with Martello.
 I ensured him I wasn't, saying I had no dealings with Martello, it was strictly a friendly visit while informing Roselli the background story between Martello, my stepmother and me.
 I added as far as I knew Martello didn't even know I knew him.
 With that Roselli said, "He knows."
 Roselli told me he wanted me to distanced myself from Martello before it gets dark that day, permanently dark.
 Then, as requested, I handed the phone back to the man.
 After a couple of quick words over a couple of quick seconds the man hung up telling me that Roselli said to give his best to my mom.
 Knowing everything was cool between us with that remark I left that instant and never went back.